-In addition to taking reasonable steps to discourage cheating, the faculty must accept a responsibility to clarify and interpret for the students matters of dishonesty, such as plagiarism.
+In addition to taking reasonable steps to discourage cheating, the faculty must accept a responsibility to clarify and interpret for the student's matters of dishonesty, such as plagiarism.
 The instructor's policy on academic dishonesty will be stated in each class syllabus.

-If an incident of plagiarism or other forms of academic dishonesty are detected by an instructor:
+If an incident of plagiarism or other forms of academic dishonesty is detected by an instructor: